khicken/habibi/README.md

 # habibi
-I can program, but we're programming music
+We can program, but we're programming music

+This is not actually software or a program